selenaachu/MacOS-Starter-Pack-COMP250-F2020/README.md

 Get set up for Java development fast by running these scripts!

-# Just run one of the.command files and you're good to go!
+# Just run one of the .command files and you're good to go!

 ## Important: Account for IntelliJ IDEA!